kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 ## Exposing the reporting API

-There are two ways to expose the reporting API depending on if your using regular Kubernetes, or Openshift.
+There are two ways to expose the reporting API depending on if you're using regular Kubernetes, or Openshift.

 For Openshift, you can expose a [Route][route], and for anything ***REMOVED*** you can use regular [Load Balancer][load-balancer-svc] or [Node Port][node-port-svc] [Kubernetes services][kube-svc].